 It was a period of high wages, high consumption, full employment and very little foreign competition.
 And it all came to a juddering halt when the 1973 oil crisis sent energy costs soaring and capped the Western world's growth rates for good.

-There are no racehorses or country estates for Roudeillac and business partner Richard Boireau, who arrive for work in modest family saloon cars and share a desk in a cramped six-metre-square office.
+There are no racehorses or country estates for Roudeillac and business partner Richard Boireau, who arrive for work in modest family saloon cars and share a desk in a cramped six-meter-square office.

 If their company survives, it is largely thanks to a 20-year alliance serving a major Japanese fashion brand - whose name they asked should not be published - and a manufacturing model pared right down to the bone.

-A trained engineer, Roudeillac, 45 , says 80 percent of CBN's costs are labour - the local mushroom-picker, beautician or school-leaver whom he and Boireau meticulously train to contribute to the CBN production line.
+A trained engineer, Roudeillac, 45, says 80 percent of CBN's costs are labor - the local mushroom-picker, beautician or school-leaver whom he and Boireau meticulously train to contribute to the CBN production line.

-"What we do is sell French labour - by the minute," he says of their daily output of 200 shirts and 90 jackets.
+"What we do is sell French labor - by the minute," he says of their daily output of 200 shirts and 90 jackets.